How to Run a World Cup Bracket Pool at Work (2026 Guide)

 - [ ] Decide on format (full bracket recommended)

-- [ ] Share the invite link with your group
+- [ ] Click Share to get an invite link

 - [ ] Set entry fee and prize split